ElAleph25/ElAleph25/README.md

 I am a data scientist.
 I got my undergraduate degree in mathematics from UNAM.

-In applied maths, I interested in Machine Learning and Deep Learning.
+In applied maths, I am interested in learning and applying Machine Learning and Deep Learning.
 I currently learning probability and statistics at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
-I'm also expanding my programming skills in Python, SQL and R.
+I am also expanding my programming skills in Python, SQL and R.

+Very soon I hope to work very hard in a company applying my solid knowledge in statistics and programming.

 My principal area of interest in basic maths is Algebraic Geometry.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.